Freeze-in and freeze-out generation of lepton asymmetries after baryogenesis in the $\nu$MSM: Late-time lepton asymmetries

-The main findings of our numerical study are the following. \begin{itemize} \item Large ($\sim 10^{-5}$) LTA can be generated during freeze-in in the case of normal hierarchy (NH) of neutrino masses.\footnote{ The situation is different if the asymmetry is generated during freeze-out or decays of HNLs (see figure~\ref{fig:sketch}).
-This mechanism allows for production of $100 \%$ DM in both NH and IH cases if $\imw \sim \mathcal{O}(1)$ and the physical mass splitting is very tiny~\cite{Canetti:2012kh,Ghiglieri:2020ulj}. } \item All parameter sets leading to large LTA are concentrated close to the see-saw line $\imw \simeq 0$.
+The main findings of our numerical study are the following. \begin{itemize} \item Large ($\sim 10^{-5}$) LTA can be generated during freeze-in in the case of normal hierarchy (NH) of neutrino masses. \item The freeze-in generation means that all parameter sets leading to large LTA are concentrated close to the see-saw line $\imw \simeq 0$.
 In terms of the mixing between active neutrinos and HNLs summed over flavours and generations it means